ajakaja/ajakaja.github.io/math.md

 * [Delta Functions via Inverse Differentials]({% post_url 2024-03-12-indicators %})
 * [The Essence of Lagrange Multipliers]({% post_url 2024-06-10-lagrange-multipliers %})

 I'm also slowly working through my undergraduate math and physics curriculum and trying to "compress" it in a way that makes sense to me.
-This is because I want to learn QFT to understand how the universe works, but (IMO) the foundations are so shaky that there's no point.
-I suspect everyone else is in the same boat but, unlike me, distrusts themselves instead of distrusting the foundations.
+This is because I want to learn QFT to understand how the universe works, but getting through the math hurts my brain.
+I think the foundations can be made a lot simpler and then it would be easier.

 {:class="bare"}
 * [Some Intuition For Entropy]({% post_url 2018-02-23-entropy-1 %})